 Driving long-empty dirt roads, swimming at Wittecarra Creek in Kalbarri, a visit to the Goldfields in Kalgoorlie, Blow Holes north of Carnarvon (Combined with at least one night at Quobba station’s Red Bluff), Camping on Shelley Beach (close to Albany), Karijini National Park and driving the Gibb River Road through the Kimberley.

 When you drive from Karijini to Kalgoorlie you can take some of the smaller roads taking you via Wiluna.
 Wiluna is the start of the Gunbarrel Highway and the Canning Stock Route.

 Sunscreen, Insect repellent, a hat and a camera with a lot of free space for photos and videos!
-If you go out on a long bush walk taking a PLB (Personal Locater Beacon) is a great safety measure.
-All our vehicles come with a PLB which is the same size of a camera so perfect to take in your backpack!
+If you go out on a long bushwalk taking a PLB (Personal Locator Beacon) is a great safety measure.
+All our vehicles come with a PLB which is the same size as a camera so perfect to take in your backpack!